miketang84/lglib/doc/intro.md

-	List:append(val)   -- appending an extra element at the tail of list List:prepend(val)  -- appending an extra element at the head of list List.push   	   -- push a new element into list from the right-hand side List:pop   		   -- pop a element from list from the right-hand side
+	List:append(val)   -- appending an extra element at the tail of list List:prepend(val)  -- appending an extra element at the head of list List.push   	   -- push a new element into list from the right-hand side List:pop   		   -- pop and remove a element from list from the right-hand side

+Maybe some methods, like pushLeft(), popLeft()， elementHead() and elementTail(), will be added later for better use.

 ###dict